4ureliek/Parsing-RepeatMasker-Outputs/README.md

 Note that for all of the scripts, a complete usage will be obtained by simply launch them without any argument or option -h

 ========================================================

 parseRM.pl

     WHAT IT DOES:
-    Parse RepeatMasker outputs .out but also .align which is much better for landscape graphs Indeed, this scripts is replacing parseRM_GetLandscape.pl
+    Parse RepeatMasker outputs .out but also .align which is much better for landscape graphs (and this scripts is replacing parseRM_GetLandscape.pl)
-    and will ultimately replace parseRM_simple.pl as well - for now, it is a bit slow

-    There are 3 non exclusive parsings types (they can all be set):
+    There are 3 non exclusive parsings types (they can be set together):
-    --land  => to split the amount of DNA by bins of %div or My, allowing to generate landscape graphs for each repeat name, family or class (one output for each) Note that there is also a script from the Repeat Masker team (util/createRepeateLandscape.pl) But my script allows to set the size of the bins + the max. bin

-    --age   => to determine the amounts of DNA in a genome that is masked by repeats of different lineages / %divergence categories

-    --parse => to get a summary of the masking, as well as amount or DNA, counts of fragments, + several other details for each repeat name (all-repeats file), family, class and total amount (summary file)
+     -p To get a summary of the masking, as well as amount or DNA, counts of fragments, + several other details for each repeat name (all-repeats file), family, class and total amount (summary file) To deal well with the .align positions instead of segments are considered, so it is slow: to parse a .out file, used parseRM_simple.pl -a To determine the amounts of DNA in a genome that is masked by repeats of different lineages / %divergence categories
+     -l To split the amount of DNA by bins of %div or My, allowing to generate landscape graphs for each repeat name, family or class (one output for each)

-    Note: if all 3 options are set, there will be an additional output with bins by %div or My, but split by age cagtegories specified in the --age file instead of repeat name/family/class
+    Note: if all 3 options -a, -t and -l are set, there will be an additional output with bins by %div or My, but by age categories (specified in -a)

     Type perl parseRM.pl --help for a full usage

 ========================================================

 parseRM_GetNesting.pl

     WHAT IT DOES: